anddimario/interstellar-js/README.md

 # INTERSTELLAR
-Http server that exec cmd and use redis to host/url mapping, started to test [gravity-lang](https://marcobambini.github.io/gravity/) as server language.
+Http server that exec cmd and use redis to host/url mapping, started to test [gravity-lang](https://marcobambini.github.io/gravity/) as server language, then the idea is evolved.
 You can use middleware feature as chain of functions.
-Tested with: gravity, rust, php and bash.
+Tested with: golang, gravity, rust, php and bash.
 It's an experiment to define a flexible microservices proxy.
+Microservices run as commands and are in files, so you can use flexible language, no needs hot reload, share middleware from different project, easy deploy.

 ### Requirements
 Node.JS and redis